ubco-W2022T1-cosc301/project-group11/final_report_group11.md

 1. Does the total crime committed during the holiday season increase or decrease?
 (Luca)
 2. At what times and years do the crimes occur the most?
 (Ken)
-3. Which areas are the most targeted? (eg. residential areas, business districts, parking lots, etc.) (Adnan)
+3. What types of crimes occur in which Neighbourhood, and which neighbourhood is arguably the safest?
+(Adnan)

 ## Explatory Data Analysis